nikosfoto/structured-sparse-recovery/README.md

 The above packages can be installed with the following command:

-`pip install numpy, matplotlib, scikit-learn, cvxpy, ipywidgets`
+`pip install numpy, scipy, matplotlib, scikit-learn, cvxpy, ipywidgets`

 ### LaTeX